ddobren/zust-frontend/README.md

 3. Place JavaScript behaviour into hooks or component logic rather than relying on global scripts.
 4. Static assets (images, fonts) can stay in `public` for direct serving or be imported from `src` for bundling.

-This scaffold keeps only essential files so you can focus on translating the existing UI into React.
-Adjust linting, routing, or state management as your project grows.
+This scaffold keeps the original look-and-feel while letting you extend the UI with React components, routing, or state management as the project grows.